MLT93/DEVELHOPE/JAVASCRIPT/2_MiddleLevel_JS/Exercise 22 - Switch statement/README.md

+# Exercise 22

-Rewrite the exercise number 20, by using a Switch statement.
+Rewrite the exercise 20, by using a Switch statement.